xsnpdngv/ASDF-V/README.md

 - Emphasize special signals by coloring
 - Keep visualization preferences in the browser's local storage
 - Decorate signals with sequence numbers and timestamps
-- Paginate large diagrams, so they render fastly
+- Paginate large diagrams, so they render promptly
 - Keep participants at the top inside view for tall diagrams
 - Move around and search the diagram with Vim-like keyboard shortcuts
 - Show help page with keyboard shortcut reference